 It’s called ASMR, and there are over 13 million of these videos on YouTube today.
-They feature soft-spoken hosts doing a variety of things that cause relaxing “tingles” in their viewers, and those who experience it, swear by its sleep-inducing power.
+These Youtube videos that are getting millions of views feature soft-spoken hosts doing a variety of things that cause relaxing “tingles” in their viewers, and those who experience it, swear by its sleep-inducing power.

-Autonomous Sensory Meridian Response (ASMR) is a triggered experience involving a tingling, euphoric sensation that typically starts on the scalp and moves down the back of the neck, through the upper spine.
+ASMR stands for Autonomous Sensory Meridian Response (ASMR).
+This is a triggered experience involving a tingling, euphoric sensation that typically starts on the scalp and moves down the back of the neck, through the upper spine.
 Many have likened it to when someone plays with your hair, but with simple audio and video triggers.

 In essence, ASMR videos are binaural recordings designed to be heard through headphones.
 This means the sound is captured with two microphones simulating the way humans actually hear.
 The viewer feels like the person on camera is talking in each ear, besides them, or even behind them.

-The theme of each video typically revolves around specific triggers.
-This can include a number of things like:
+The theme of each video typically revolves around specific triggers including whispering and other things like: